 Corvallis area residents may remember when the U.S. government's “Cash for Clunkers” program made a splash on the news scene.
 People were offered incentives to trade in old vehicles for new, in the interest of better and improved air quality from reduced emissions.

 But a lot of Corvallis drivers want to hang onto their old clunkers.
 They're dependable and they're paid for.
-Owners would love to see the odometers on those vehicles turn past 200,000 miles, as long as the repair bills don't get too expensive.
+Owners would love to see the odometers on those vehicles turn past 200,000 miles (320,000 km), as long as the repair bills don't get too expensive.

-There are a lot of vehicles on Oregon roads that have run past the 150,000 or 200,000 mile odometer.
+There are a lot of vehicles on Oregon roads that have run past the 200,000 mile (320,000 km) odometer reading.
 Is there something that their owners are doing that keeps these vehicles on the road?
 Or did they just win the “lemon lottery,” and luck out by getting a particularly good vehicle?
 Not surprisingly, most of these owners have something in common.
 They never skip an oil change.
-Can keeping a vehicle on the road for 200,000 miles really be that easy for Corvallis drivers?
+Can keeping a vehicle on the road for 200,000 miles (320,000 km) really be that easy for Corvallis drivers?

 Actually, it makes sense.
 Oil is the lifeblood of a vehicle.
 Clean oil ensures that the engine will run efficiently and staves off the build-up of sludge that can eventually damage engine parts.
 Oil changes remove dirty oil and replace dirty oil filters, keeping an engine clean and running smoothly, just like eating right keeps our hearts healthy by preventing build-up in our arteries.